1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 • Mouth, forming and articulating consonants and vowels.

 Production and control of pitch are fundamental attributes of singing.
-Vocalists produce musical tones by directing air from the lungs through the larynx, causing the vocal chords to vibrate.
-Vocal chords, used to produce speech and musical sounds, are twin infoldings of mucous membranes stretched horizontally across the larynx.
-Vocal chords are similar in function to a clarinet reed: as vocal chords vibrate, they modulate airflow from the lungs for sound production.
+Vocalists produce musical tones by directing air from the lungs through the larynx, causing the vocal cords to vibrate.
+Vocal cords, used to produce speech and musical sounds, are twin infoldings of mucous membranes stretched horizontally across the larynx.
+Vocal cords are similar in function to a clarinet reed: as vocal cords vibrate, they modulate airflow from the lungs for sound production.
 Vibrations resonate in the chest and head cavities.
-As one sings, the size of these cavities are controlled by muscles according to desired pitch, timbre and syllables sung.
+As one sings, the size of these cavities is controlled by muscles according to desired pitch, timbre, and syllables sung.

 The voice is intimately tied to the rhythms and abilities of our bodies.
 Indeed, the genesis of musical phrasing—the length and grouping of musical ideas—rose from the idiosyncrasies of breath control.
 The voice is also connected to our verbal centers and singing has the distinction of fusing both music and words.